icapeli/icapeli-phase_1_project/phase_1_project.md

 Nice table.
-Next, I want to limit my DataFrame where the 'production_budget' is greater than $5 mil.
+Next, I want to limit my DataFrame to films where the 'production_budget' is greater than $5 mil.
 A budget less than 5mil. is considered a low budget film according to:

 https://www.studiobinder.com/blog/production-budget/